Is it hot in here or is it just that perimenopause and menopause have transformed you into a reliable source of renewable energy?

 William covers stress during his discussion on PTSD and the impact of life-changing events on our health.
 Yet the impact of our everyday fears, the thoughts of "I'm not enough" that we take seriously, the ideas of what we should have become or done or be or do, are not examined.
 From my work with women, I have seen how dedicated women can be to organic and plant-based diets, while still experiencing perimenopause and menopause symptoms.
 And I have seen how when women go on holiday, literally or figuratively, and forget their diets, their symptoms can just disappear.

 There is something else, the missing link, that holds the secret to our good health.
 It is a lightness for life, a love of our self, an acknowledgement of our own infinite wisdom, and an understanding that we are all innately healthy.
 When we connect with our lives in this way, we can cure our perimenopause and menopause symptoms almost instantly.
 This natural life force can work hand-in-hand with diets or practices or techniques that we adopt and yet it is stronger than them all.
-And as I’ve seen in my own life and with the women I work with, when we embrace our own magnificence in this way, not only do we return to good health, life is more joyful, too!
+And as I’ve seen in my own life and with the women I work with, when we embrace our own magnificence in this way, not only do we return to good health throughout our body, including in our gut, life is more joyful, too!

 Do you know a woman who might appreciate this post?
 Feel free to SHARE!